MetaMask/SIPs/SIPS/sip-20.md

 This SIP proposes to expose a new communication protocol to `endowment:network-access`, that enables Snaps to communicate with external services via WebSockets.
 This will allow Snaps to receive real-time data updates from external sources, such as price feeds or event notifications.

 ## Motivation
 Currently, Snaps can only communicate with external services via HTTP requests.
 This limits their ability to receive real-time data updates, which is essential for many use cases, such as price feeds or event notifications.
-By exposing a WebSocket protocol, Snaps can establish persistent connections with external services and receive real-time updates.
+By exposing the WebSocket protocol, Snaps can establish persistent connections with external services and receive real-time updates.

 ## Specification